Back to blog

 Best for: Founders, consultants, and small teams that want meetings without managing outbound operations.

 GTM Bud takes a fundamentally different approach than Apollo.
-Instead of giving you tools to build and manage campaigns yourself, it handles the entire pipeline: prospect research, AI-written personalized copy, and automated sending across email and LinkedIn.
+Instead of handing you tools to build and manage campaigns yourself, it handles the entire pipeline: prospect research, AI-written personalized copy, and automated sending across email and LinkedIn.
+Apollo gives you a database and a sequence builder, then leaves you to find the right prospects, write compelling copy, manage sending infrastructure, and monitor deliverability.
+GTM Bud does all of that.
+You define your ICP, and the platform executes.

 Verdict: The strongest Apollo alternative for small teams that want results without managing the process.
 Not ideal for teams that enjoy building and tweaking campaigns.